 xii.
 In our opinion and according to the information and explanations given to us theCompany is not a Nidhi company.
 Accordingly paragraph 3(xii) of the Order is notapplicable.

 xiii.
-According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are in compliance with sections 177 and 188 of theAct where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.
+According to the information and explanations given to us by the Companytransactions with the related parties are in compliance with sections 177 and 188 of theAct where applicable and details of such transactions have been disclosed in the notes tothe standalone financial statements as required by the applicable accounting standards.

 xiv.
 According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.